 When your cat is home alone, they will often wonder when it is that you’ll return.
 And the possibilities are endless when it comes to the questions floating around that little brain of theirs.
 With “Will I ever eat again?!” likely coming in as number one.
 If your cat posts up in the window and you’re pulling up to your driveway and notice them looking down on the world below—it’s likely because they’re waiting for the center of their universe to return…you!

 Your little shadow

-Think about the way children follow around their parents when they’re home.
+Think about the way children follow their parents around when they’re home.
 Your cat knows that you did not give birth to them and that the two of you are different species, but in their mind, they’re closely bonded to you and that absence makes their heart grow fonder.
-So, they next time clings to you once you’ve returned home from an outing, consider yourself loved, lucky, and special.
+So, the next time your kitty clings to you once you’ve returned home from an outing, consider yourself loved, lucky, and memorable.